Sitemap Over 50,000 URLs: Split It With a Sitemap Index

 2. Sitemap is over 50 MB uncompressed even with fewer URLs

-3. Hreflang inflates the file dramatically
+3. Hreflang inflates the file size (but not the URL count)

 4. Sitemap index pointing to itself or missing

-How to spot it: cat public/sitemap-index.xml.
-Should be <sitemapindex> with multiple <sitemap><loc> children pointing to distinct child files, each under 50k URLs.
+How to spot it: cat public/sitemap.xml.
+It should be a <sitemapindex> with multiple <sitemap><loc> children pointing at distinct child files, each under the caps.
+No child should point back at the index.

 5. Splits by alphabet rather than count